MillennialDIYer/Fallback-Domain-Redirect-w-UTM-Plugin/README.md

 6. Start using it and go on with your life.

 ### Requirements
-1. This plugin was built on YOURLS v1.7.2.
-2. This plugin will work best with PHP 5.4 or greater.
-3. This plugin requires YOURLS to be installed in the domain root.
+1. **This plugin requires YOURLS to be installed in the domain root**.
 As opposed to in a subfolder like `/YOURLS/`.
+2. This plugin was built on YOURLS v1.7.2.
+3. This plugin will work best with PHP 5.4 or greater.

 For more info
 ------------